 Drivers of change – inefficient silos of discovery and experimentation

-In addition, with an ageing population, where more people are living with more than one long-term condition, we need to better understand how conditions (and healthcare interventions) interact with one another.
+In addition, with an ageing population, where more people are living with more than one long-term condition, we need to better understand how different conditions (and healthcare interventions) interact with one another.